On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Discussion and outlook

 \section{Discussion and outlook}

-We have given a detailed and fully covariant derivation of how gauge-invariant entire-function regulators operate in HUFT and related nonlocal QFTs.
-The essential points can be summarized as follows: the regulator is implemented as an entire function $F(\Box/M_*^2)$ of the covariant Laplace--Beltrami operator $\Box = -g^{\mu\nu}D_\mu D_\nu$, where $D_\mu$ is the gauge- and diffeomorphism-covariant derivative and $M_*$ is the nonlocality scale.
+We have given a detailed and fully covariant derivation of how gauge invariant entire function regulators operate in non local QFTs and related nonlocal QFTs.
+The essential points can be summarized as follows: the regulator is implemented as an entire function $F(\Box/M_*^2)$ of the covariant Laplace--Beltrami operator $\Box = g^{\mu\nu}D_\mu D_\nu$, where $D_\mu$ is the gauge and diffeomorphism covariant derivative and $M_*$ is the nonlocality scale.
 In the perturbative vacuum, where $g_{\mu\nu}\to\eta_{\mu\nu}$ and $A_\mu\to 0$, the operator $\Box$ reduces to the Minkowski d'Alembertian $\Box_M$, which is diagonalized by plane waves with eigenvalues $-p^2$.
 Acting on a plane wave, the entire operator $F(\Box_M/M_*^2)$ reduces to multiplication by $F(-p^2/M_*^2)$.
 After Wick rotation, this becomes $F(-p_E^2/M_*^2)$ in Euclidean momentum space, providing exponential UV damping of loop integrals for appropriate choices of $F$.
-Gauge invariance and BRST symmetry are preserved by constructing the regulator from background-covariant operators in the background-field formalism.
+Gauge invariance and BRST symmetry are preserved by constructing the regulator from background covariant operators in the background field formalism.
 The Ward and Slavnov--Taylor identities retain their standard form, and no unphysical degrees of freedom are introduced.
 Liouville's theorem implies that nonconstant entire functions are unbounded and possess an essential singularity at infinity, but this has no physical consequences.
 Only the finite complex $p^2$-plane and the real Euclidean axis are probed by perturbative amplitudes, where $F(-p_E^2/M_*^2)$ is analytic and free of zeros.
 The nonlocality associated with $F(\Box/M_*^2)$ corresponds to a smearing of fields over a length scale $\ell_* \sim M_*^{-1}$.
-Locality and microcausality are recovered in the limit $M_*\to\infty$, and for large but finite $M_*$ the theory is quasi-local with negligible deviations at accessible scales.
+Locality and microcausality are recovered in the limit $M_*\to\infty$, and for large but finite $M_*$ the theory is quasi local with negligible deviations at accessible scales.